-Two research units are dedicated to this pursuit at the University of North Texas Health Science Center at Fort Worth, the Institute for Translational Research, and the Institute for Healthy Aging
+Two research units are dedicated to this pursuit at the University of North Texas Health Science Center at Fort Worth, the Institute for Translational Research, and the Center for Healthy Aging.

 Learn more about this subject by browsing this guide: Institute of Translational Research, Center for Healthy Aging, Resources, Downloads & References.